Colin-b/pyxelrest/README.rst

 Developer Installation/Upgrade
 ------------------------------

-1. This step will certainly be removed in the future, but in the meantime: Within Excel, ``Trust access to the VBA project object model`` should be enabled.
+1. Within Excel, ``Trust access to the VBA project object model`` should be enabled.
 > File > Options > Trust Center > Trust Center Settings > Macro Settings
 2. Build the addin C# solution:
 In order to do so, you need to add a test certificate.